-Requirements.
+Requirements

 Students may contact the director of International Students and Off Campus Programs, Mr. Clapp, for further information.
 The requirements of the program include the following:

-• Spanish, French, or German at the proficiency level associated with four semesters of college-level language study by the end of the sophomore year.

-• Four courses outside the major designated as international studies courses.
+- Spanish, French, or German at the proficiency level associated with four semesters of college-level language study by the end of the sophomore year. - Four courses outside the major designated as international studies courses.
 The International Studies Committee will approve this set of courses as part of the application process.
 At least two of the courses should be taken at Wabash before the off-campus experience.
-Students are encouraged to use relevant work done on off-campus study to help fulfill this requirement.

-• Two half-credit seminars on international studies.
-Students will take the first in the spring semester of the sophomore year and the second in spring semester of the senior year.

-• At least one semester (normally spring semester junior year) of off-campus study in a European or Latin American country where students can practice their newly acquired language skills.

-• A summer internship, where possible, related to a student's major field of study, after his off-campus study period, in the country where he studied.
+Students are encouraged to use relevant work done on off-campus study to help fulfill this requirement. - Two half-credit seminars on international studies.
+Students will take the first in the fall semester of the sophomore junior year and the second in spring semester of the senior year. - One semester (normally spring semester junior year) of off-campus study.
+Students study off-campus during one semester in the junior year in a European or Latin American country where they can practice their newly acquired language skills, and learn in other disciplines in a language other than English.. - A summer internship, where possible, related to a student's major field of study, after his off-campus study period, in the country where he studied.